zokioki/fitbit_api_rails/README.md

-# Fitbyte in Rails
+# FitbitAPI in Rails

-An example Rails app using the Fitbyte API wrapper.
+An example Rails app using the FitbitAPI API wrapper.

 ### Before Starting